DriesOeyen/commute-pebble-headlights/README.md

 - The setup was tested on a 1st-gen Raspberry Pi model B+.
 - You need an Adafruit NeoPixel-compatible LED strip.
 Tweak the default config in `app.py`.
+- Don't forget to install Python dependencies with `$ pip install -r requirements.txt`.
+You can use a virtualenv for this if you prefer.
 - The LED strip needs its own power supply.
 The data lines should be attached to the rPi's GPIO.
 Check the pinout scheme of your rPi model.
 - The latest version of this repo used Pub/Sub to communicate with the Commute server back-end.
 The `master` branch of the server back-end still relies on the deprecated App Engine Channels API.
 Switch to the `ferrari-6` branch for Pub/Sub support.
 - You can use a tool like Supervisor to run this script in the background: http://supervisord.org